ktorio/ktor-documentation/topics/logging.md

 ```
 {src="snippets/logging/src/main/kotlin/com/example/Application.kt" lines="26-28,30,34"}

-Ktor also provides the [CallLogging](call-logging.md) plugin for logging client requests.
+To enable logging of client requests, you can use the [CallLogging](call-logging.md) plugin.